 This recipe yields 10 gifts; one gift per jar.

-- Then, in a microwave safe bowl, heat your coconut oil in multiple 30-second increments as necessary so that they are completely melted.
+- In a microwave safe bowl, heat your coconut oil in 30-second increments until completely melted.

 - Next, add as much or as little essential oils to the coconut oil as you would like.
-I added 25 drops of each scent to the coconut oil.
+I add 25 drops of each scent.
 Remember to keep in mind who will be using these bath salts when deciding how much of the essential oils to add.
 You may want to have a stronger scent when mixing the oils, because once you add it to the bath salts, the scent will be slightly diluted by the salts.
 Now you’re ready to start putting the salts into the jars!

 - Fill the jar about halfway to the top with bath salts and add two tablespoons of your mixed oils; stir them together.

 - Fill the jar almost to the top, leaving enough room to stir the mixture again and add two more spoons of oils; stir again.
 You can always add more scented oils as you feel necessary.